nmc-costa/HIcode/README.md

 4. **Contribute**: HIcode is an open-source project, and we welcome contributions from the community.
 Share your insights and improvements to enhance the codebase further.

 ## Join the Community

 Connect with fellow data science and engineering enthusiasts, and be part of the HIcode community.
 Share your experiences, ask questions, and stay up-to-date with the latest advancements in collaborative coding.

-- Join our [Discord Server](https://discord.gg/hicode) to engage in discussions and seek support.
+- Use issues [Discord Server](https://discord.gg/hicode) to engage in discussions and seek support.

-- Follow us on [Twitter](https://twitter.com/hicode) for exciting updates and announcements.
+- Make pull request [Twitter](https://twitter.com/hicode) for .

+## Custom HIcode services

+**Contact Services**: For custom HIcode in your business, contact me at <linkedin.com/in/nuno-m-c-da-costa-a14a4349>.

 ## License